Mystical Guidelines to the Fine Art of Exploring the Wonderful Within of Yourself.

 8 Move from each meditation to a positive external activity, and from a positive project into meditation.
 Let the external energies impel your seeking, and let your inner discoveries inform your outer life.

-9 Meditate in the morning before you read your email, answer phone messages or explore the Internet.
+9 Meditate in the morning before you read your e-mail, open the newspaper or turn on the TV.

 10 Become what you seek to experience.
-The quality of your meditations is a reflection of the state of your nerve system and the purity/clarity of your karmas.
+The quality of your meditations is a reflection of the state of your nerve system and the purity of your karmas.

 11 Keep working on yourself between meditations.